heyvaldemar/minecraft-server-proxy-docker-compose/README.md

 ❗ Change variables in the `.env` to meet your requirements.

-💡 Note that the `.env` and `velocity.toml` file should be in the same directory as `minecraft-server-docker-compose.yml`.
+💡 Note that the `.env`, `velocity.toml` file, and `plugins` folder should be in the same directory as `minecraft-server-docker-compose.yml`.

 ❗ Ensure that you are connected to the same Docker network as your previously deployed Minecraft servers.
 This is crucial for network communication between your server components.